Dhanush0724/Natural-Disaster-CodeFury/README.md

 ### Prerequisites
 - Firebase account for authentication
 - Google Maps API key for location services
-- Node.js and npm for managing dependencies
+- Node.js and React for managing dependencies

 ## Usage